URL Encode & Decode Online

 What is URL encoding (percent-encoding)?

-1. Paste the text or URL segment into the input field.
+1. Paste a full URL, a query value, or a path segment into the input field.

-3. Copy the result into your application, test harness, or documentation.
+4. Copy the result into your application, Postman collection, or documentation.

 Encode once, decode once